 Brain tumors comprise a wide range of central nervous system tumors that range from non-malignant tumors to some of the most complex and costly cancers, such as glioblastoma and diffuse intrinsic pontine glioma.
 All of them can present life-altering and life-threatening conditions and can also cause disabling neurological issues.

 Brain tumors do not discriminate.
 They can impact men, women, and children of any age, background, and walk of life.
-Today, an estimated 700,000 people in the United States are living with a primary brain tumor, and nearly 90,000 more will be diagnosed in 2023.
+Today, an estimated 1 million people in the United States are living with a primary brain tumor, and nearly 90,000 more will be diagnosed in 2023.
 The average survival rate for all malignant brain tumor patients is only 36%.
 Brain tumors are the number one cause of cancer death in children and young adults ages 19 and younger.
 Additionally, hundreds of thousands of Americans are diagnosed with metastatic brain cancer each year, a disease that presents unique challenges.

 Congress and the Executive Branch, together with nonprofit organizations and industry, play a critical role in confronting brain tumors and finding a cure.
 We are encouraged by policymakers’ consistent, bipartisan commitment to advancing policies that raise public awareness about brain tumors and advance brain tumor research and treatment development.